skip to content

 Dividing property

-The law regulating property division, otherwise known as property settlement, is contained in the Family Law Act 1975 (Cth).
+The Family Law Act 1975 (Cth) governs the division of property of a separating couple, whether they were married or in a de facto relationship.
 All references in this section are to this Act unless otherwise stated.

 The purpose of a property settlement is to bring to an end the financial relationship between the parties [see s 81 for married relationships and s 90ST for de facto relationships].
 A property settlement should therefore cover all of the property (both assets and liabilities) between the parties and should take into account the whole financial situation of each.

 The Court has the power to make property settlement orders which alter the interests of each of the parties to the property between them [see s 79 for married relationships and s 90SM for de facto relationships].
-However, before making any orders, whether by consent between the parties or following a trial, there are four main steps that the Court will follow.
+However, before making any orders, whether by consent between the parties or following a trial, there are 4 main steps that the Court will follow:

 Step One

-Identifying and valuing the property between the parties
+Identify and value the property (assets and liabilities) between the parties

 Step Two